Table of contents

 What is employee empowerment?

-Employee empowerment is a management philosophy that focuses on allowing an organization’s employees to make independent decisions and to feel empowered to take action as they see fit.
-This contrasts with micromanagement, which does not allow for independent decision making.
+Employee empowerment is a management philosophy that focuses on allowing an organization’s employees to make independent decisions and feel empowered to take action as they see fit.
+This contrasts with micromanagement, which does not allow for independent decision-making.

 Companies that are interested in empowering employees should act on the following:

-- Give employees a voice by regularly soliciting and acting on their feedback.
+- Give employees a voice by consistently gathering and acting on their feedback.

-- Provide opportunities for employees to grow through more autonomy, additional responsibilities, or even an entirely new role.
+- Offer opportunities for growth by giving more autonomy, adding responsibilities, or even providing a completely new role.

-- Recognize employees frequently to increase their engagement and confidence in their own abilities.
+- Recognize employees regularly to boost their engagement and confidence in their abilities.

-- Provide employees with the tools, training, and authority they need to excel.
+- Equip employees with the tools, training, and authority they need to succeed.

 A company’s leaders, HR professionals, and fellow employees all play key roles in establishing a supportive, empowered environment.
 All parties need to establish mutual trust, feel comfortable taking risks, and establish clear expectations and guidelines.
 Without this collaboration, truly empowering employees is impossible.